markmorr/ML-Climate-Final-Project-Template/journal.md

 damage (included in the dataset) to produce a 'climate vulnerability' ranking system.
 The techniques I want to examine are K-Means, Spectral Clustering, and Gaussian Mixtures.
-This ranking system could be used by actual homeowner insurance companies and businesses deciding on regions to expand into.The dataset I am using is from the NOAA Severe Storm Events Database--(see 'https://www.ncdc.noaa.gov/stormevents/'and 'https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/').
+This ranking system could be used by actual homeowner insurance companies and businesses deciding on regions to expand into.
+The dataset I am using is from the NOAA Severe Storm Events Database--(see 'https://www.ncdc.noaa.gov/stormevents/'and 'https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/').
 This storm events in the data are also accompanied by a narrative text description